hashicorp/terraform/website/docs/language/values/variables.html.md

 `null` within the module.
 If `nullable` is `false` and the variable has a `default` value, then the default will be used when a `null` value is given as a module input argument.

+`nullable` only controls where the direct value of the variable may be `null`.
+For variables of collection or structural types, such as list or object types, the caller may still use `null` in nested elements or attributes, as long as the collection or structure itself is not null.

 ## Using Input Variable Values